 Thanks Again for your Service!

-Don’t forget to drop a quart of blood off on November 4, 2014, your freedom depends on it!
+Don’t forget to drop a quart of blood off on election day, your freedom depends on it!

 My recent doodling obsession has gone from my drawing pad to a t-shirt.
 I began one day while I was watching the Breaking Bad series, doodling faces.